 “I’ll think about it,” Fob said.

 Denth nodded.
 “Good enough, I guess.”
 He nodded to Vivenna and Tonk Fah, and the three of them left Fob eating his shellfish.
-Vivenna settled the tab--which was even higher than she’d feared--and then they joined Peprin and Jewels waiting outside, and the group moved away from the restaurant, pushing through the crowd more easily, if only for the massive Lifeless that walked before them.
+Vivenna settled the tab--which was even higher than she’d feared--and then they joined Peprin, Jewels, and Clod the Lifeless waiting outside.
+The group moved away from the restaurant, pushing through the crowd more easily, if only for the massive Lifeless that walked before them.

 “Where now?”
 Vivenna asked.